simonwuelker/Leuchtkraft/README.md

 # Leuchtkraft
-Leuchtkraft is my tiny, declarative Programming Language with absolutely minimal dependencies.
+Leuchtkraft is a declarative logical Programming Language with absolutely minimal dependencies.
 A basic Leuchtkraft program might look like this:
 ```